+256 701777636 Make a Payment

 How Gorillas Live In Their Natural Habitat, Bwindi impenetrable national park lies in southwestern Uganda.
 It covers 321 square kilometers shared Kanungu, Kabale, and Kisoro districts.
 It is one of Africa’s oldest forests and has been ranked by UNESCO as a world heritage site.

-However, the buffer zones of Bwindi impenetrable national park are surrounded by community and due to the frequent interaction between people and the Gorillas.
-There might be some disease outbreak that may not only be dangerous to the people.
+However, the buffer zones of Bwindi’s impenetrable national park are surrounded by community and due to the frequent interaction between people and the Gorillas.
+There might be some disease outbreaks that may not only be dangerous to the people.
 But also to the endangered Mountain gorillas.
 This, therefore, has called for public health awareness in the Bwindi area.
-To help sensitize the communities about the conservation of the Gorillas and the health of the people around.
+To help sensitize the communities about the conservation of the Gorillas and the health of the people around them.

 GOVERNMENT PROGRAMS/PROJECTS

 Many programs have been put in place to help in the health of the Gorillas.
-However, there is a None Government organization that has closely worked with Gorilla and people’s health in the Bwindi Community.
-How Gorillas Live In Their Natura, Buhoma sector.
+However, there is a Non-governmental organization that has closely worked with Gorilla and people’s health in the Bwindi Community.
+How Gorillas Live In Their Natura, Buhoma Sector.

 Conservation Through Public Health [CTPH] is a non-government organization on the ground ensuring the health of the people around the gorillas and that of gorillas as well.
 It works closely with Range Land Safaris which is a community-rewarding Safari Company in Uganda.

-The organization has a number of projects running in the community including coffee processing, and accommodation provision that is used as an activity to boast the income of the locals.
-It has Gorilla doctors who Range Land Safaris recommend for your experience with the Gorillas at a small cost that helps to care for the community and the gorilla health.
+The organization has a number of projects running in the community including coffee processing, and accommodation provision that is used as an activity to boost the income of the locals.
+It has Gorilla doctors whom Range Land Safaris recommends for your experience with the Gorillas at a small cost that helps to care for the community and the gorillas’ health.

 CONSERVATION OF GORILLAS